gainwell-ohio/spbm/docs/Pharmacist Reference Guide/Medication Guidance/Meds with no pf.md

-# PA Guidance for medications with no preferred alternatives
+# PA Guidance for medications with no preferred alternatives 5/23/23

-[PA Guidance for Ztalmy, Hyftor and Nucala 5/23/23](https://mygainwell-my.sharepoint.com/:u:/r/personal/christopher_nguyen_gainwelltechnologies_com/Documents/Evergreen/Emails/PA%20Guidance%20for%20Ztalmy_%20Hyftor%20and%20Nucala.msg?csf=1&web=1&e=UGwy7p){ .md-button .md-button--primary target="_blank" rel="noopener"}

 Good morning!!